-Jalebi (2018) is a Hindi Romantic drama and an official remake of the Bengali movie “Praktan” (meaning: Ex).
-Rhea Chakraborty and debutant Varun Mitra played the characters of Ayesha and Dev.
+Jalebi (2018) is a Hindi romantic drama and an official remake of the Bengali movie “Praktan” (meaning: Ex).
+Rhea Chakraborty and debutant Varun Mitra play Ayesha and Dev.

-The lady on the train must be Dev’s second wife and they had a 7 years old girl.
-This was supporting Ayesha’s suspicion perfectly.
-All these years she was hoping against hope that Dev would come and embrace her- all her family and friends kept on telling her that Dev must have some love affair going on but she never believed in that completely.
+Aisha’s heart was still in Delhi.
+No matter what she did, she couldn’t move on from her past.
+She always wondered why Dev never came to Kashmir and why she never heard from him again—no calls, messages, or emails.
+Was he having an extra-marital affair at the time?
+The lady on the train must have been Dev’s second wife and they had a 7-year-old girl—supporting Aisha’s suspicion perfectly.
+All these years, she’d hoped against hope that Dev would come and embrace her; all her family and friends kept telling her that Dev must have some love affair going on but she never fully believed them.

 Dev surprised his wife on her birthday and met Ayesha.
 She couldn’t contain her emotions anymore.
 Anguished and betrayed, she yelled at Dev.
 Finally, he broke the silence and told her the truth: He had gone to Kashmir at the same time; he had been watching her from afar.
 He was heartbroken too but knew that Ayesha needed freedom to pursue her career.
 He couldn’t leave his attachment behind and forcing her to return with him would mean sacrificing her career, so he kept his feelings to himself and walked away from her life.